menacit/practical_cryptography_course/resources/labs/x509_tls/README.md

 containers/exit.

-### Validating compose file
-Docker Compose declares its environment configuration in a file called "docker-compose.yml".
-During the lab, students will be required to change this file in order to mount certificates/keys in containers and similar.

-The [YAML format](https://en.wikipedia.org/wiki/YAML) used in the configuration file is notoriously picky about indentation levels (tabs and spaces).
-In order to detect faulty syntax and formatting issues, the "yamllint" program/command can be utilized.
-A text editor that helps with indentation is also highly recommended.

 ### Monitoring network traffic
 In order to aid the process of debugging or producing demonstrations of implement changes, network traffic between the client and bridge can be sniffed/intercepted.
 Docker Compose creates a